 Ann M. Veneman has a distinguished career in public service, including serving as Executive Director of the United Nations Children’s Fund (UNICEF) (2005-2010) and as the United States Secretary of Agriculture (2001-2005).
 Ms. Veneman graduated from the University of California, Davis, received a master’s degree in public policy from the University of California, Berkeley, and a juris doctor degree from the University of California, Hastings College of the Law.
 In 2009 she was named to the Forbes 100 Most Powerful Women list.

+Kim C. Bush is Senior Advisor of Life Sciences Partnerships for the Bill & Melinda Gates Foundation.
 He joined the foundation in September 2011 after completing a 30-year career at Baxter International that included multiple assignments leading the Vaccine, Bio-Therapeutic, and Medical Device related sector businesses.

 Richard previously led the Business Development Team at Wellcome which, in addition to undertaking substantive transactions and IP prosecution, managed £750M of product development translational funding put to work with industry, SMEs, not for profits and universities.
 Key outcomes include the discovery of KAE609, Plazomicin, Ridinilazole and Xanamem, multiple phase 2 studies in progress and discovery and commercialisation of the molecular diagnostic platform SAMBA .
 He was a Non-Executive Director for Wellcome Trust Trading Ltd and Wellcome International Ltd, board Observer for the Wellcome Trust Sanger Institute parent company.
 Currently Richard runs his own advisory business, 360Biomedical Ltd, undertaking due diligence, business and corporate development for both the private and public sectors.